Wyndham Robertson

 A Whig, Robertson advocated for the United States during the secession crisis that precipitated the Civil War.
 However, after Lincoln's call for troops, he joined in Virginia's secession.
-After the war, he was a member of the Committee of Nine that helped usher Virginia back into the Union without imposing disabilities upon former Confederates.
-Near the end of his life, Robertson published a book about Pocahontas and her descendants, including himself.
+After the war, he became a member of the Committee of Nine that helped usher Virginia back into the Union without imposing disabilities upon former Confederates.
+Towards the end of his life, Robertson published a book about Pocahontas and her descendants, including himself.

 Early life and family

 He was born in 1803 near Manchester, in Chesterfield County, Virginia across the James River from Richmond, to William Robertson (1750-1829) and his wife Elizabeth Bolling, who was descended from Pocahontas and John Rolfe.
 His paternal grandfather Archibald Robertson emigrated from Scotland to become a factor (tobacco merchant) on the James River.
 His father was a member of the Virginia Council of State.
 Robertson's elder brothers included Thomas B. Robertson (1779-1828), who became Governor of Louisiana, and John Robertson (1787-1823), who became a U.S. Congressman.
 Wyndham Robertson attended private schools in Richmond.
 He graduated from The College of William and Mary in 1821 and read law.